 8. Technical Expertise

-For a publisher, ad optimization may require basic or intermediate knowledge of website designing and handling.
-This includes knowing the basics of languages like HTML, JavaScript, and troubleshooting wherever needed.
+For a publisher, ad optimization may require basic or intermediate knowledge of website design and handling.
+This includes knowing the basics of languages like HTML, and JavaScript, and troubleshooting wherever needed.
 Next, profitable ad revenue is a result of advanced tools, resources, and performance data.
 An outsourced ad operations team brings all this to your table without changing your website design or user experience.

-The Responsibilities of Ad Operations
+The Responsibilities of an Outsourced Ad Ops Team

 Auditing the Website